 Baptismal robes are available for infants, children, and adults.
-Each robe is made of white poly-cotton poplin and finished with a galloon neck placket, gold rayon cross sewn onto back, serged side seams and hemmed sleeves and hems.
+Each robe is made of white poly-cotton poplin and finished with a galloon neck placket, rayon cross sewn onto back, serged side seams and hemmed sleeves and hems.
+Depending on which galloons I have on hand, the robes are finished with either silver galloon and white cross, or gold galloon and gold cross (please let me know if you have a preference).
 The robes are designed to fit very roomy, especially the adult sizes as the robe can be kept as a burial shroud.

 All sizes with the exception of childrens' sizes are in stock and can be shipped within one week of ordering via Priority Mail.
 Rush service is available for an additional $15/robe and an Express Maiil charge of $25.
 Half-silk (50% silk/50% cotton) is available for $95/infants size and $175 for adults size; half-silk is a custom order, so please allow 3-6 weeks.

 Shipping $10 via Priority Mail or $25 via Express Mail